Investing in times of crisis

 • Don’t forget your long-term investment horizon in the daily flood of information.

 • Focus on what you can control.
-Now is a good time to question spending and consider whether you could actually save and invest more of your salary.
+Now is a good time to analyze your spendings and consider whether you could actually save and invest more of your salary.

-• You may need to be patient for a longer period of time – it’s good to be mentally prepared for this.
+• You may need to be patient for longer – it’s good to be mentally prepared for this.

 This might also interest you